Saturday, April 28, 2018

 Half-Life II Slideshow

-Well, no but this is the next best thing.
-Well, no it isn't lol.
-Regardless, you guys might like this if you appreciate slideshows of digitised pixel art?
-After last year's mega-hit, ZombieCrypt [yes, sarcasm!], I have made another slideshow.
-Of course, this time for the incredible Half-Life II games using the engine created by my friend, Peter Jørgensen.
+No, but this is the next best thing.
+Well, maybe!
+You guys might like this if you appreciate slideshows of digitised/pixel art?
+After last year's mega-hit, ZombieCrypt [sarcasm], I've made another slideshow.
+Of course, this time for the Half-Life II games using the slideshow engine created by Peter Jørgensen.

 I've added a superb chiptune by TAO called Line of Fire, which suits the theme perfectly with a fast upbeat feel.
-Each picture is actually a screenshot from my gameplay - I then converted each to Degas format using Imagecopy 4.
+Each picture is a screenshot from my gameplay - I converted these to Degas format using Imagecopy 4.
 The entire process took me about six months to compile.
-I hope you enjoy my lame release? [download]
+I hope you enjoy my lame release. [download]

 - A Few Sample Images -